Algomint/Algorand-MultiSig/README.md

 Futher documentation of the following endpoints is avaible from swagger-ui url: http://localhost:8081/api-doc/index.html

-You can also consult directly swagger files form backend/docs folder
+You can also consult directly swagger files from backend/docs folder

 ![swagger-ui api img ](./img/api.jpg)